-1. On the Wireless Settings screen, in the Security Options section, select the WPA option that you want.
+1. On the Wireless Settings screen, under Security Options, select the WPA option you want.

-2. In the Passphrase field that displays when you select a WPA security option, enter the network key (passphrase) that you want to use.
+In the Passphrase field that displays when you select a WPA security option, enter the network passphrase (password) that you want to use.
 It is a text string from 8 to 63 characters.